bstarynk/bismon/README.md

 `user.name`).

-At last you need to set your password (it is unrelated to other passwords in your computer or on the web), as known to `bismonion`, using the `--add-passwords` option (also with `--batch` and `--dump-after-load=.`).
-To set your initial password to `mypass123456` create some temporary text file (it contains contributor names and their updated passwords in *clear* text, so you should not keep it), perhaps `/tmp/addpassbismon`, containing `Alan Turing:mypass123456` add run `bismonion` with --add-passwords=/tmp/addpassbismon --batch`.
-Of course you'll better write some shell script wrapping that.
+At last you need to set your password (it is unrelated to other passwords in your computer or on the web, but should has at least 10 Unicode characters, and digits, letters, punctuations), as known to `bismonion`, using the `--add-passwords` option (also with `--batch` and `--dump-after-load=.`).
+To set your initial password to `mypass!123456` create some temporary text file (it contains contributor names and their updated passwords in *clear* text, so you should not keep it), perhaps `/tmp/addpassbismon`, containing for example `Alan Turing:mypass!123456` add run `bismonion` with --add-passwords=/tmp/addpassbismon --batch`.
+Of course you'll better write some shell script wrapping that, and be sure to have a strong enough password which is not in this `README.md`.

 You might perhaps add a few other users (probably less than a dozen) that you trust and that can work with you.
+Every user could mess or abuse the `bismon` system as easily as you could.
 Be then sure to be compliant with the [GDPR](https://www.eugdpr.org/) if any of your users is European (and GDPR compliance is then *your responsability*).
 The login form is templated (with code from